 - Rash on skin or discoloration of fingers and toes

 Seasonal Influenza Symptoms

-Most of the time seasonal influenza, an acute respiratory infection, is a sudden onset of not feeling well (malaise), fever, headache and dry cough.
-Most people recover within a week without complications; however, older adults are at higher risk.
-According to WHO symptoms can range from mild to severe and include:
+Most of the time seasonal influenza, an acute respiratory infection, is a sudden onset of not feeling well (malaise).
+According to WHO, the following symptoms are common.
+The cough can be severe and can last two or more weeks.
+Most people infected with the influenza virus recover within a week without complications; however, older adults are at higher risk.

 - Sore throat

 - Runny nose